Go on to Part Five

 many in the crowd.
 Unfortunately, the

-city’s other football club, the Torino club, was not mentioned, thereby upsetting
+city’s other football club, the Torino club, was not mentioned, thereby

-others in the crowd.
-It seems fans of
+upsetting others in the crowd.
+It seems

-the two teams have a very rocky relationship.
+fans of the two teams have a very rocky relationship.
+A member of Arti e Mestieri

-which seated around 6,000, was oversold with as many as 9,000 tickets being
+claims the venue, which seated around 6,000, was oversold with as many as 9,000

-purchased by fans.
-Another member recalls
+tickets being purchased by fans.
+Another

-were unkind to GG, believing them to be money grubbing capitalists.
-Understandably, he claims Giant did not
+Italian shows were unkind to GG, believing them to be money grubbing

-Derek himself confirmed this in a Ciao 2001 article at the time,
+Giant did not particularly enjoy this Italian mini-tour.
+Derek himself confirmed this in a Ciao

-presenting it as a contributing factor in the band’s decision to cut their time
+2001 article at the time, presenting it as a contributing factor in the

-in Italy short.
-This was a common
+band’s decision to cut their time in Italy short.
+This was a common sentiment among Italian

-treated more forgivingly than had many other bands.
 That was not the case on this tour.
-A tape exists of this concert.

 Torino ad Nov.
 28, 1974